webtiming/timingsrc/doc/index.md

 var timingObject = new timingsrc.TimingObject();
 ```

-The timingsrc module depends is implemented in plain JavaScript and should run in every modern Web browser.
+The timingsrc module is implemented in plain JavaScript and should run in every modern Web browser.

 The timingsrc library is available from GitHub.